the-almighty-carl/nyt-spelling-bee-solver/README.md

 Installation:
-    Take the main folder and just plonk it onto your computer somewhere.
+    Take main.py and words.txt and put them in a folder where you'll remember them.
+Would just make a folder myself but GitHub hates me.
     Also you need Python or something.